 Leadership buy-in matters for making change

 All panelists highlighted leadership buy-in as essential to building an inclusive company.
-Brandon Atkinson, Chief People Officer at AppNexus says, “Getting executive buy-in and spending is a precursor for any program to have an effect.”
-Nithya Das, SVP General Counsel at AppNexus adds that their CEO Brian O’Kelly is a big advocate for diversity and inclusion.
-“He’s usually the one who’s pushing us to do more.
-He’s always pushing both Brandon and myself to make it more of a priority, take it further.
+Brandon says, “Getting executive buy-in and spending is a precursor for any program to have an effect.”
+Nithya added that AppNexus CEO Brian O’Kelly is a big advocate for diversity and inclusion.
+“He's usually the one who's pushing us to do more.
+He's always pushing both Brandon and myself to make it more of a priority, take it further.
 When you have that coming from somebody with privilege, it’s pretty meaningful,” she says.

 Employee groups are champions for diversity

 While leadership certainly matters, individual employee voices continue to make a difference.
-Lauren Williams, Senior Manager of Vertical Marketing at Pandora sees herself in a unique position to raise awareness about diversity and inclusion.
+Lauren sees herself in a unique position to raise awareness about diversity and inclusion.
 While her role isn’t formally to oversee diversity and inclusion programs, she makes sure her voice is heard.
 She’s on the steering committee for Pandora Mixtape, one of Pandora’s three communities (the others are Pandora Women and Pandora Pride).